How to Start a Dog Training Business

 While formal training is not strictly necessary, completing an apprenticeship with an established dog trainer is one of the best ways to learn the business and gain hands-on experience.
 There are also quite a few formal training programs offered through professional schools.
 Additionally, aspiring trainers can also pursue certification through the Certification Council for Professional Dog Trainers (CCPDT) or the Association of Pet Dog Trainers (APDT) certification programs.

 Launching Your Business

-Most dog trainers are self-employed and operate their business as a sole proprietorship, although other options include operating as a partnership, limited liability company (LLC), or corporation.
-Each type of business is different, so be sure you consult an attorney or tax advisor, so you know what each operation entails.
+Most dog trainers are self-employed and operate their businesses as a sole proprietorship, although other options include operating as a partnership, limited liability company (LLC), or corporation.
+Each type of business is different, so be sure you consult an attorney or tax advisor so you know what each operation entails.

-It may be necessary to take out a business license, locally required permits, or a basic liability insurance policy as a part of starting a dog training business.
+It may be necessary to take out a business license, locally required permits, or a basic liability insurance policy to start a dog training business.
 Trainers should check with their local government to determine what measures will be necessary.

-Many trainers do not rent a physical space for their business.
-Instead, they travel to client homes, or to boarding facilities, to provide training exercises.
+Many trainers do not rent a physical space for their businesses.
+Instead, they travel to client homes or boarding facilities to provide training exercises.
 This significantly cuts down on operating costs.
-Additionally, there is barely any equipment to purchase, other than a few leashes, clickers, treats, or other training aids the trainer prefers.
+Apart from general overhead, there are very few equipment costs other than a few leashes, clickers, treats, or other training aids the trainer prefers.